boetiusj/hugo/content/blog/builders-paint.md

 ---
-title: "Builders Paint - Why It's Tough to Clean"
+title: "Builders Paint is Tough to Clean"
 url: "builders-paint"
 description: "Builders paint has earned its reputation"
 keywords: "paint builders quality"